solarwinds/appoptics-apm-node/working/re-arch-notes.md

   metadata object carries along lengths which are constant for any given build/version combination, so no need to carry that redundant information. a version will suffice if there is ever a change.
 - bindings - Event & Metadata will go away.
-New function in Event namespace (most likely, or Reporter) that will send an array of events.
+New function in Event namespace (most likely, or Reporter) that will send an event in one call.
 Each event will have all the KV pairs, edges, and metadata (in a Metabuf) required to construct an oboe event and then send it.
 - bindings: might need an hrtime/unix-time base function.
 - agent: validates x-trace strings